DogulS5/aws-clf-c02-notes/readme.md

 - Serverless compute engine for containers.

 # Global Infrastructure and Reliability
-High availability and fault tolelance
+High availability and fault tolerance

 ## Regions
 A Region is a geographical area that contains AWS resources

-- Constraints: Latency, Compliance (Govergance regulation, legal requirements), feature availability, princing
+- Constraints: Latency, Compliance (Governance regulation, legal requirements), feature availability, printing

 ##  Availability Zone
 A single data center or group of data centers within a Region.